cklugow/EBSI-VECTOR-Task-3.3/poa-odi-verification/rfc01_poa-odi-verification_embedded-odi-vc.md

-# RFC: Embedded ODI in PoA
+# RFC: Including ODI and PoA in VC

 ### Authors